 Were you told your airplane is coming from Wichita, but it's still not there and you should be boarding?
 Go to FlightAware to see where the airplane is right now.
 FlightAware is hardly the only one in this space.
 Other frequent fliers swear by FlightTrack Pro, for example.

 When I was in Atlanta recently, my wife was looking for something before our next flight.
 Trying to find the right store in an airport the size of Hartsfield-Jackson is a mind-numbing experience.
 GateGuru, however, gives the rundown on which stores and restaurants are in each terminal and it pulls in reviews as well.
 If you're in an airport looking for a particular product or service, this will make your task much easier.

 Have you ever been somewhere and realized you needed a room for the night?
 Maybe your flight was canceled or perhaps your meetings ran long.
-This company negotiates deals with hotels for last-minute rooms in many big cities.
+Hotel Tonight negotiates deals with hotels for last-minute rooms in many big cities.
 Within seconds, you can have the room reserved for a low rate.

 If you don't know a city well, the taxi scene can be confusing.
 Where is the best place to hail a cab?
 How much should you pay?
 Taxi Magic makes it a lot easier.
 If there's a participating cab company in your city, Taxi Magic will have a cab sent right to you.

 You can pay directly through the app so you don't have to worry about whether credit is accepted or not.
 The app and booking services are free, and there's a $1.50 documentation fee for using a credit card through the app.